Vol. I · No. 1 Front Page Updated May 9, 2026

 Writing, building, and consulting on complex systems through behavior analysis, artificial intelligence, experimental and research methods, and executive leadership.

-AI in Practice · Lead Story
+AI in practice · Lead Story

 A machine that says sorry